robinschreiner/www.robin-schreiner.de/content/thoughts/2023-10-30-the-future-of-interface-design.md

 Real-time interface composition is a game-changer in design.
 Collaborative tools allow for on-the-fly customization of UI components.
 This is a blessing for remote teams, enabling seamless teamwork and speeding up the design process.

-## The Future of Interface Design: What's Coming Next
+## What's Coming Next: The Future of Interface Design - Human in the loop – Designing for joint control

 Looking ahead, the future of interface design is exciting.
 Augmented reality (AR) interfaces will blend the digital and physical worlds.
 Voice user interfaces (VUI) and gesture-based interactions will offer new ways to interact with technology.
 However, we must keep an eye on ethical and inclusive design practices as these new interfaces emerge.